MauriceElliott/MAGIos/README.md

 ## Overview

 MAGIos is experimental.
 It is a conduit for me to learn how an OS works as well as giving me an outlet for creativity.

-I have chosen Odin for this project as out of the choices, it filled me with the least sadness over leaving my beloved swift behind, I do not know if I will ever make it to GUI applications, currently I am only looking at making this work as a terminal type application, possibly something that could run under something similar to WSL on Windows, but we will see.
+I have chosen Odin for this project as out of the choices, it filled me with the least sadness over leaving my beloved swift behind.

+I do not know if I will ever make it to GUI applications, currently I am only looking at making this work as a terminal type application, possibly something that could run under something similar to WSL on Windows, but we will see.

 ## Features